 And I’m not an nutritionist.
 (I studied nutrition for my personal training certification, but it was more of a high level overview.)

 But I realized that doesn’t mean I shouldn’t share what’s working for me, especially if someone else out there may find it beneficial.

 That’s why today I wanted to get into what I’ve found to be the best fruits for weight loss and glowing skin.

-** My blog posts contain affiliate links, which means that I may earn a commission on purchases you make after clicking on those links.
+**I was not paid to write this review.
+However, this post does contain affiliate links, which means that I may earn a commission on purchases you make after clicking on those links.
 (At no extra cost to you!)
+These are my own opinions and honest thoughts after using the app.
 Full disclosure here. **

 And before we dive in, I want to explain how I came up with this list, because I didn’t just pick these fruits out of a hat!

 When I’m looking at what fruits to incorporate into my diet, there are a few factors I am looking at:

 Science indicates that Vitamin C levels are closely linked to body mass, and that people with enough of it oxidize 30% more fat during exercise than those with lower levels of the nutrient.

 It also aids in the creation of collagen, a protein used to make skin tissues.
 It also prevents damage to cells caused by aging.
 (That’s why you see so many beauty serums boasting vitamin C as the active ingredient!)